Marthyboo/OBS-Settings-C3/README.md

 as for audio, well i have that in low rate or just disabled since i dont really need it..
 64 audio bitrate
+-

+also, i have a color correction filter on just incase..for some reason obs looks really saturated and weird without it